 Key West Seaplane Charters is the only seaplane service that is permitted to land in Dry Tortugas National Park for you to see Fort Jefferson.

 You will not find a cheaper price anywhere since they are the only way to book the flight.
-The cost for an adult is $345 and for a kid age 12 and under it is $284.80 for a half-day.
+The cost for an adult is $356 and for a kid age 12 and under it is $284.80 for a half-day.
 For a full day, the price goes up to $625 for adults and $500 for a kid age 12 and under.

 You will need to bring a beach towel and plenty of sunscreen, since most days it is hot.
-Also, remember that there is no fresh water on the island, everything has to be brought in.
+Also, remember that there is no freshwater on the island, everything has to be brought in.
 So be sure and pack enough water for your group.
 Our reservations with the seaplane included water and snacks.
-But we also brought along snacks as well.
-There are restroom facilities and changing rooms for your convience.
+But we also brought along additional snacks as well.
+There are restroom facilities and changing rooms accessible for your use.